Kelvinator Air Conditioners Review

-Kelvinator sells a wide range of split-system air conditioners, which all vary in terms of wattage, energy-efficiency and features.
-Unlike some of its competitors in the world of air conditioning, Kelvinator doesn’t have distinct product lines when it comes to split-system air conditioners, meaning that the 13 models it currently sells are distinguished only by the previously mentioned features.
+Kelvinator sells a wide range of split-system air conditioners, which all vary in terms of their wattage, energy-efficiency and features.
+Unlike some of its competitors in the world of cooling, Kelvinator doesn’t have distinct product lines when it comes to split-system air conditioners, meaning that the 13 models it currently sells are distinguished only product names and power levels.

 There’s not much to be said about Kelvinator’s window wall air conditioners that we haven’t said about the company’s split-system air conditioners.
 Kelvinator doesn’t have distinct product lines for its window wall air conditioners, so if you want to examine the differences between the 11 models it currently sells, you’re stuck looking at the specs – wattage, energy-efficiency and features.

-Kelvinator isn’t exclusively an air conditioner manufacturer, so it makes sense that its range of air conditioners displays less variety than those of some of its competitors.
+Kelvinator isn’t exclusively an air conditioner manufacturer, so it makes sense that its air conditioners come with less variety than those of some of its competitors.
 That said, Kelvinator’s products usually perform well in Canstar Blue’s customer satisfaction ratings, so the brand is evidently doing something right.

 - Kelvinator air conditioners are, on the whole, a little cheaper than the more popular ‘premium’ brands out there.

 - However, the trade-off with this is that you often don’t get tip-top energy efficiency or all the bells and whistles.